TheNotary/stock_chart/README.md

 Note: when a stock is selected from the drop down, the page should not reload.
 This is a necessary requirement.

 ## Loading test data

-Since it's not hooked into any stock ticket services, you can load up the data by the below command:
+Since it's not hooked into any stock ticket services, you'll want to load up some test data by the below command:

 ```
 4.times { FactoryGirl.create(:stock_ticker_with_30_days) }